komagata/crazy_train/README.md

 ![CrazyTrain Logo](./crazy_train.png)

-*I'm going off the rails on a crazy train*
+*I'm going off the rails on a crazy train.*

 # CrazyTrain